WatchOutNewsAgency/wona.github.com/_posts/2017-08-20-4th-students-senate-meet.md

 __Item No. 4.21__

-__To consider the request to decrease the fee for bona fide, transcripts, provisional degree and copy of grade sheet.__
+__To consider the request to organize certified mini courses in the mid-semester break.__

 _Presented by Mr. Saksham Agrawal_